 Corporate Services & Training

-CCE collaborates with economic and workforce development partners to better serve employers in the South Central Michigan region.
+CCE collaborates with economic and workforce development organizations to better serve employers in the Tri-County region.
 As businesses expand and diversify to remain competitive, having a pulse on the local business community allows CCE to be proactive and demand-driven in its training approach.
 In response to ever-changing workforce needs, CCE offers a variety of services for employers, including;

 - Assisting employers with customizing training, including developing curriculum and training the trainer on deployment strategies.

-- Identifying training needs and offering company-specific solutions, such as providing information for apprenticeship programming or referrals to related community partners or services.
+- Identifying training needs and offering company-specific solutions, such as providing information for apprenticeship programming or referrals to related community resources and services.

-- Working with workforce partners to identify additional resources, such as funding opportunities or U.S. Department of Labor connections.
+- Working with workforce organizations to identify additional resources, such as funding opportunities or U.S. Department of Labor connections.

 Our Workforce Training team will work with you to develop a training program or class that fits your schedule and training needs.
 CCE can provide training at your preferred location, either at your facility or on campus, and can provide laptops for company on-site training.

 - Information Technology